BenKrafted/FOCKing/production/README.md

 The FREEDRIVE is now assembled, and you can proceed to the normal procedure of "motor detection" in the VESC Tool.

 If you want to 3D print an enclosure for your drive, you can find the .obj-files in the /production folder.

+## Motor detection
+Once the assembly is complete, you can proceed with motor detection using the VESC Tool.
+Connect your motor to the FREEDRIVE and follow these steps:
+1. Open the VESC Tool and connect to your FREEDRIVE.
+2. Navigate to the "Motor" tab.
+3. Click on "Detect Motor" and follow the prompts to perform the motor detection process.